otto-de/leinsync/README.md

 ## Usage
-To specify which projects should be synchronized, you must pass a search string as argument to `sync`.
-A search string can be a string concatnation of project or a regex.
+To specify which projects should be synchronized, a search string must be passed as argument to `sync`.
+A search string can be a string concatnation of projects or a java's regex.
+For example:

 * lein sync [options] "project-1,project-2,project-3"
 * lein sync [options] "project-.*"